Public Transportation Is The Heart Of Urban Commuting

 But I’m not here to argue the point whether you should own a car or not.
 And will never tell you to be like Mike, unless you choose to.

 Public Transportation Has It’s Good Points

-Public transportation does have it’s good and bad points.
+Public transportation does have it’s good points.
 For starters, it’s much cheaper than owning a car.
-For only $15 a week you can ride the bus unlimited.
+In Rochester, New York, for only $15 a week you can ride the bus unlimited.
 Just pay $3 a day for an unlimited pass.

 Buses also can reduce traffic congestion and pollution.
 A typical city bus can hold on average, 40-45 passengers.
 And if the bus gets really packed, somewhere over 50.
 That’s over 50 cars not on the road at that time.
-Now imagine over 50 buses, riding 13 hours a day or more, and you’ll see how much traffic is reduced.
+Now imagine over 50 buses, riding 13 hours a day or more.
+That’s a huge reduction in traffic.

 Also, if you’re going a short distance, and only taking one bus, riding the bus can be perfect.
 I use to work in Downtown Rochester, New York, and was only required to take one bus.
 As soon as we arrived at the Transit Center, I had a 10 minute walk to work.
 I actually use to enjoy my walks.

 Public Transportations Also Has It’s Bad Points

 With all this talk about how great public transportation is, there are also negatives.
 There has been many times when the bus was running late due to bad weather.
 I’ve had to stand in the rain or freezing cold, waiting for a bus that never arrived.
 Or if it did, was very late.

 Another issue can be crowding.
 Many times the bus can be packed, forcing you to stand all the way home.
 Imagine standing on your feet all day, and then having to stand some more.
 Once the bus starts to empty, you can sometimes find a seat, but have to sit very close to another patron.